-Jeanne is a Carol S. Russett Award-winning Professor of Political Science and International Studies at Iona College School of Arts & Science.
-She is also Bloomberg News Political Contributor, an Affiliated Faculty member with the Institute for Thomas Paine Studies (ITPS), and the author of several books and articles, including her most recent, "America Democracy in Crisis: The Case for Rethinking Madisonian Government" just out from Palgrave/Macmillan.
+Jeanne is a Carol S. Russett Award-winning Professor of Political Science & International Studies at Iona University.
+She is also Bloomberg News Political Contributor, an Affiliated Faculty member with the Institute for Thomas Paine Studies (ITPS), and the author of several books and articles, including her most recent, "America Democracy in Crisis: The Case for Rethinking Madisonian Government" published by Palgrave/Macmillan.

 In addition to her work on the foundations of American democracy and its impact on our political lives , Jeanne has also written extensively about issues ranging from the politics of colonial/pre-partition India and electoral litigation to the pedagogical benefits of metaphors, Rawlsian justice, and efforts at democratization in post-colonial states.
 Her work has been published in peer reviewed and academic journals as varied as South Asia Research, Campaigns and Elections, Journal of Politics, Journal of Political Science Education, Dispute Resolution Journal, Journal of Sikh and Punjab Studies, Education Week, Journal of Pastoral Counseling, and The Chronicles of Higher Education, among others.
 Jeanne is also co/author of one of the leading texts on computerized data analysis for the social sciences and professionals in various applied fields, "Adventures in Social Research: Data Analysis Using SPSS" as well as "Core Concepts in American Government."